switch120/angular-dungeon-master/angular/README.md

-# AngularStreetQuiz
+# Angular Dungeon Master

-This simple app reads a list of Street Names from FireBase, and displays a UI that allows for quickly pinpointing the street on a Google Map.

-> Note: At the time of development, there were no free services available to dynamically obtain the list of street addresses from a Zipcode.
-The list of streets is curated by hand, but a useful tool (with no modern API) to obtain this data is [MelissaData](https://www.melissadata.com/lookups/zipstreet.asp).
+### Top-down dungeon scroller built on [Phaser 3](https://photonstorm.github.io/phaser3-docs/index.html)

-## FireBase Data
+## Prerequisites

-You will need to hand-curate a list of streets, stored as a plain array, in `/streets` of your Realtime Database.
+* VirtualBox
+* Vagrant

 ## Environment Setup

 There is an `environment.ts.sample` file in `/src/environments`.
-Copy this file to `environment.ts` and replace the values inside with your GoogleMaps and FireBase API information.
-When you are ready to build and deploy your app, copy the `environment.ts` file to `environment.prod.ts` and then modify any API detail that will be different for the live deployed site.
+Copy this file to `environment.ts` and replace the values inside with your FireBase information.
+When you are ready to build and deploy your app, copy the `environment.ts` file to `environment.prod.ts` and then modify any detail that will be different for the live deployed site.

 > Note: Both environment.ts and environment.prod.ts are intentionally ignored in .gitignore so as not to store sensitive API keys/data in the source repository. **You need to make sure to keep track of these files yourself**!!

 ## Development server

+Start up the VM with `vagrant up`.
+First boot will take 2-5m as packages and images are downloaded.
+It's mormal to see *red text* scroll by.

+> Note: If you want to install the [Angular CLI](https://github.com/angular/angular-cli) locally you may not need a VM; your mileage may vary.

+The `angular` folder of this app is shared at `/var/www` on the VM.

-Run `npm start` for a dev server.
-Navigate to `http://host-name/`.
-The app will automatically reload if you change any of the source files.
-See `/README.md` for detail on setting a custom hostname for your VM.
+Run `/var/www/npm start` for a dev server.
+Navigate to `http://host-name/` (or ip; configure in `vagrantfile`).

+> Note: The app will automatically reload if you change any of the source files as long as the `fs-notify` and `fs-notify-forwarder` plugins are successfully registered with Vagrant (located in `vagrantfile`).

+## Game Controls
+* Movement
+    * `up`
+    * `down`
+    * `left`
+    * `right`
+* Melee Weapon - `shift`
+* Ranged Weapon
+    * Fire - `space`
+    * Switch projectile - `x`

 ## Building the App